-5.1.2.1 Data Centres:
+5.1.2.1 Data Centres

 TrustFactory CAs systems operate within secure data centers (vaults) that provide four layers of security to access sensitive hardware.
-A Closed Circuit TV (CCTV) surveillance system, with motion activated digital recording is in place for the Vault.
-Only authorized personnel are allowed into the data center, with TrustFactory personnel accompanying any third party that needs access into the Vault.
+A Closed-Circuit TV (CCTV) surveillance system, with motion activated digital recording is in place for the Vault.
+Only authorized personnel, contractors and vendors are allowed into the data center.